Lincoln Mall: History

-Lincoln Mall opened in 1973 with anchors Carson Pirie Scott, Montgomery Ward, Wieboldt's, and JCPenney.
-The center was developed by Randhurst Corp, the same developer consisting of Wieboldt's and Carson's executives who developed Randhurst Mall and Lakehurst Mall.
+Lincoln Mall opened on August 9, 1973 with anchors Carson Pirie Scott, Montgomery Ward, Wieboldt's, and JCPenney.
+The center was developed by the Randhurst Corporation, the same developer consisting of Wieboldt's and Carson's executives who developed Randhurst Mall and Lakehurst Mall.
 Wieboldt's closed in 1987.

 In 1991, Walmart and Sam's Club opened across the street from the mall.
 Walmart moved to Olympia Fields in 2016, while Sam's Club officially closed on January 26, 2018.
 A year later in 1992, Best Buy opened in the surrounding area of the mall; the store closed in 2012.
-The mall underwent a renovation in 1993.
+The mall underwent a renovation in 1993 which included a new glass elevator.
 In 1995, Sears opened in the former Wieboldt's location.
 Montgomery Ward closed their store in 1999 and went bankrupt soon after.
 In 2000, JCPenney closed their location in Lincoln Mall.
 Due to the loss of two anchors, mall traffic declined and many stores began to vacate.

 A $115-million redevelopment process started in 2006 with hopes of attracting more retailers.
 This plan included a multi-screen cinema and a four-lane road to connect Cicero Avenue and Lincoln Highway.
 It included the demolition of existing outparcels and the section where Montgomery Ward and JCPenney had been.
 In July 2007, Target opened with a 126000 sqft store built on an outparcel, and JCPenney returned in October 2007 with a 104000 sqft store, also built on an outparcel.

 Sears began a store-closing sale on May 11, 2012.
 On June 1, 2012, Lincoln Mall was scheduled for a court ordered sale by auction.

 In August 2013, representatives of Matteson attempted to sue the mall owners and order that the mall be closed, due to safety and building code violations including exposed electrical wiring, an inoperative sprinkler system, blocked fire exits, a crumbling roof, and a damaged foundation.